 Toxic / Danger:

-Seeds are very resinous and should not be eaten.
-Fruit causes diarrhea in dogs.
+The seeds are very resinous and should not be eaten.
+The fruit causes diarrhea in dogs.

 The smell of freshly cut stems can irritate respiratory passages of sensitive individuals.